digitalservice4germany/useid-architecture/doc/adr/0008-soap-over-saml.md

 According to the [TR-03130 eID-Server Part 1](https://www.bsi.bund.de/SharedDocs/Downloads/DE/BSI/Publikationen/TechnischeRichtlinien/TR03130/TR-03130_TR-eID-Server_Part1.pdf) chapter 2.3.1, the eID-Server provides two interfaces:
-- SAOP (Simple Object Access Protocol)
+- SOAP (Simple Object Access Protocol)
 - SAML (Security Assertion Markup Language)

-We need to decide for one interface.<br>
+We need to decide for one interface.
-_(Flow charts for both approaches, of the eID-Server implementation we use, can be found in the 'Integrationshandbuch für den eID-Service der D-Trust, Version 2.0.0')_
+(Flow charts for both approaches, of the eID-Server implementation we use, can be found in the _Integrationshandbuch für den eID-Service der D-Trust, Version 2.0.0_)

 ## Decision